tonyfischetti/bow-wow/README.md

 ```

+## just the results please

+Although this is meant to be completely reproducible, the `./target/`
+directory was deliberately left-out of the `.gitignore` so that you can
+view the results without having to build them from scratch.

+- `./target/boros-signature-breeds.csv` contains the 'most uniquely popular'
+  dog breed for each Borough of NYC
+- `./target/dog-licenses-by-year.csv` is a simple aggregation/count of the
+  number of total licenses issues each year

 ## tell me more

 For this task, I chose to use the NYC Open Portal dataset about dog
 licenses.

 I struggled for a little bit to find an interesting operation to perform
-on the data until I thought of getting each borough's "signature dog breed".
+on the data until I thought of getting each borough's "signature dog breed"
+or, rather, each borough's 'most uniquely popular dog breed'.
-Each borough's ~ "signature" dog breed _isn't_ (necessarily) the borough's
+Each borough's "most uniquely popular" dog breed _isn't_ (necessarily) the
-most popular dog breed (after all, Yorkshire Terrier is the most popular
+borough's most popular dog breed (after all, Yorkshire Terrier is the most
-breed in _all_ borough's, save for Staten Island).
-Instead, the spot goes
+popular breed in _all_ borough's, save for Staten Island).
+Instead, the spot
-to the breed that is the most popular compared to base-popularity of dog
+goes to the breed that is the most popular compared to base-popularity of dog
 breeds in all other borough's.

 For example, Dalmatians aren't a incredibly popular breed,
 but&mdash;assuming it were the case that 90% of NYC's Dalmatians lived in
-the Bronx&mdash;Dalmatians would be ~ "Bronx's signature breed".
+the Bronx&mdash;Dalmatians would be "Bronx's signature breed".

 Statistically speaking, each borough's "breed" would be the breed
-with the highest residuals in a Chi-Square test of independence
+with the highest (positive) residuals in a Chi-Square test of independence
 of proportions between that borough and all others.

 Anyway, I noticed that the ZipCodes in the Open data wesen't reliable, so